 Learn to write critically and confidently on African historiography and appreciate the values and challenges of various approaches to African history

 1 Year | 4 Modules | 4 Essays | 4 Exams

 The last 200 years have been a dynamic and transformative period for Africa.
 In this course, students will dive into the amazing historical narratives of the 19th and 20th century, exploring the rise and fall of empires like the great Asante in the West and the Zulu in the south, the resistance against colonisation, and the emergence of new nation states in the 20th century.

 In this engaging yet challenging programme of study, students will explore how these events have shaped African politics and society, and how African intellectual thought has developed during this period.

-Engaging with oral traditions, oral histories, poetry, and literature as well as traditional historical sources such as newspapers, governmental archives and historical writing, students will map developments across the continent.
-They will gain an invaluable insight into the prevailing role of tradition in defining the African personality, as well as the role of nationalism and pan-Africanism in influencing political consciousness on the continent.
+Engaging with oral traditions, oral histories, poetry, and literature as well as “traditional” historical sources such as newspapers, governmental archives and historical writing, students will map developments across the continent.
+They will gain an invaluable insight into the roles of tradition and modernity in defining the African personality, as well as the role of nationalism and pan-Africanism in influencing political consciousness on the continent.